 As there is no cure for either condition, treatments involve managing and reducing symptoms to improve the quality of life.

-A thorough treatment plan can help relieve symptoms, prevent flare-ups, and slow the progression of the disease.
+Having a thorough treatment plan can help relieve symptoms, prevent flare-ups, and slow the progression of the condition.

 Some over-the-counter medications can provide temporary relief from symptoms such as pain.
 Options include: